Neural Implicit Manifold Learning for Topology-Aware Density Estimation: Background, Related Work, and Motivation

 In this paper, we exploit this theorem by constructing a neural network $F_\theta$ and defining a new model manifold $\cM_\theta := F_\theta^{-1}(\{0\})$.
 We call $F_\theta$ the \textit{manifold-defining function} (MDF) of $\cM_\theta$.
-In the context of 3D shape modelling, related methods have been used with great success \cite{chen2019learning,gropp2020implicit,niemeyer2021giraffe}.
-Here we target probabilistic modelling and propose a necessarily more tractable way to fit $F_\theta$ to data manifolds of any dimension $m$ embedded in any dimension $n$.
 We refer to such manifolds as \textit{implicitly defined} or \textit{implicit}.
-These are not to be confused with the unrelated term \textit{implicit generative model}, which has been used to describe both energy-based models \cite{du2019implicit} and some types of pushforward models \cite{mohamed2016learning}.
+These are not to be confused with the unrelated term \textit{implicit generative model}, which has been used to describe both energy-based models \citep{du2019implicit} and some types of pushforward models \citep{mohamed2016learning}.

-\subsection{Energy-based models}

-Energy-based models (EBMs) have a long history in machine learning \cite{lecun2006tutorial} and even longer in physics \cite{gibbs1902elementary}, but \citet{du2019implicit} introduced the first deep EBM for generative modelling.
-Notably, they use Langevin dynamics \cite{welling2011bayesian}, a continuous MCMC algorithm, to generate samples.
-Training strategies and applications for EBMs have since become popular in the literature \cite{grathwohl2019your, grathwohl2020learning}. \citet{xiao2020vaebm} and \citet{arbel2020generalized} model EBMs in the latent spaces of VAEs and GANs, respectively, yielding EBM-based pushforward models. \citet{arbel2020generalized} in particular show that their method is equivalent to constraining an EBM to the image of their generator, while our approach constrains an EBM to an implicit manifold.
+The zero sets of neural networks have been employed with great success for one special type of manifold: 3D shapes \citep{niemeyer2021giraffe}.
+An active subcommunity has formed around learning implicit 3D shapes with varying types of supervision, such as \emph{a priori} shape information \citep{chen2019learning, mescheder2019occupancy, park2019deepsdf} or 2D images of the object \citep{niemeyer2020differentiable}.
+For our context, \citet{gropp2020implicit} propose the most relevant method, which learns a coherent shape from a point cloud without supervision by regularizing gradients.
+We can reinterpret this as manifold learning, but it can only be applied in the restrictive setting where $m =n-1$.
+Here we propose a way to fit $F_\theta$ to data manifolds of any dimension $m$ embedded in any dimension $n\geq m$.

+\subsection{Energy-Based Models}

+Energy-based models (EBMs) have a long history in machine learning \citep{lecun2006tutorial} and physics \citep{gibbs1902elementary}.
+The energy-based model represents a probability density on $\bbR^n$ with an energy model $E_\psi :\bbR^n \to \bbR$ by way of the relation

+EBMs can be trained for maximum likelihood using contrastive divergence \citep{hinton2002training}.
+If $P_\psi$ represents the sampling distribution of the EBM with energy $E_\psi$, the likelihood with respect to a single observation $x_i$ has the following gradient:

+The first gradient term minimizes the energy on the true (positive) observations, while the second maximizes the energy on (negative) samples generated by the model over the course of training.
+As a result, EBMs can be trained by minimizing

+where $\text{sg}[\cdot]$ denotes the stop gradient operator commonly available in automatic differentiation libraries such as PyTorch \citep{paszke2019pytorch}, meaning that gradients are not propagated through the sampling process during training.

+\citet{xie2016theory} introduced the first deep EBM for generative modelling.
+Notably, their method uses Langevin dynamics \citep{welling2011bayesian}, a continuous MCMC algorithm, to generate samples from the model $P_\psi$ during both training and test time.
+One iteration of Langevin dynamics from point $x^{(t)}$ to $x^{(t+1)}$ consists of the following update: